inns/mak/README.md

 ### Mobile
+For now, all basic features are available in mobile browsers.
+But there're yet some known limitations:
+- In Safari (macOS or iOS), `localStorage` is disabled in _private browsing mode_.
+- In Safari on iOS, the screenshot functionality built on SVG `foreignObject` is not working dut to the iOS security model.
+So it's replaced by another, simpler screenshot strategy.
+- Service Worker is not fully supported on iOS.
+The offline feature is not working.

 Technique details: due to the slow progress of the [IME](https://caniuse.com/#feat=ime) API implementation on `contenteditable` elements, we're using the native `textarea` as the input handler on mobile devices to make IME work.
 But textareas cannot do any _styling_ or _customization_.
 So some implementations in CodeMirror (and any other in-browser editors) might be hacky which caused strange behaviours on mobile devices (such as cursor moving and copy-paste experience).

-Solution: make a native App.
+The (only) solution is: make a native App.

 ### iOS App
+WIP.
+Currently you can add the Web version to your Home screen as a bookmark (data will **not** be synced).

 [TBD.]

+### Open Source
+Will do after some code cleanup & refactoring.

 ## Examples
 + Read a file
   - [mak.ink#sample?read](https://mak.ink#sample?read)
   - [mak.ink#sample?read&nomath](https://mak.ink#sample?read&nomath)